computski/ESP_DCC_controller_w_railcom/README.md

 a split power rail, which means it does not use the negative rail to drive the opto LED current, instead driving the LED from the +ve rail and into the floating earth.
 This means there's less chance of the negative voltage reference being pulled by the operation of the comparator itself.
 The LM319 is also faster than the LM393.
 A high speed (10Mbd) 6N137 opto isolator is used to level shift between the floating earth and the RX input on the ESP mini.
 The 6N137 has an open collector output buffer and this is ideal as we can wire-OR this into the RX pin along with the on-board ESP mini USB-serial circuitry; this has an on-board 400R pull up.

 The 6N137 also has a gating input on the output stage, and we drive this from railcom sync which is active high during the cutout.  this greatly cuts down on junk data into the UART and reduces its workload.

+2025-05-13 fixed a bug in global.h which incorrectly defined the drive pins for the 2-pin drive arrangement on the LMD18200.
+Railcom detector now works properly and with loco facing in either direction.